 Sharjah Museum of Islamic Civilization

-Opened in 2008, Sharjah Museum of Islamic Civilization covers Islamic culture, with more than 5,000 artifacts from the Islamic world.
+Opened in 2008, the Sharjah Museum of Islamic Civilization covers Islamic culture, with more than 5,000 artifacts from the Islamic world.
 It is located in the Heart of Sharjah along the Al-Majarrah Waterfront and is unique for being the first of its kind in the United Arab Emirates.
 The museum boasts a collection of Islamic arts and culture that exceed five thousand distinct pieces collected from various parts of the Islamic world.
 This very collection is displayed according to their time periods in six distinct galleries.
 This museum is definitely a must-visit place in Sharjah where you can learn about the magnificent Islamic history, discoveries, culture, art, and sciences.

 Sharjah Classic Cars Museum